tom-f-oconnell/tom_olfactometer_configs/README.md

   cd tom_olfactometer_configs
   ```

-- Run the valve test program and listen clicks for **each valve**.
+- Run the valve test program and listen for clicks for **each valve**.

   ```
   olf-test-valves -u
   ```

   The valve numbers get printed to the terminal as the program executes, and each
-  valve should be switched three times by default.
+  valve should be switched three consecutive times by default.

   The `-u` just re-uploads the firmware my code expects to the Arduino, so that if
   someone else was using their own Arduino scripts, it will still work.
 No subsequent